Find answers to common questions asked regarding pregnancy and childbirth services at Atrium Health Floyd Medical

-There are three important newborn screenings provided for your infant before your baby leaves the hospital: the newborn metabolic screening, hearing screening and pulse oximetry.
+There are three important newborn screenings completed on your infant prior to discharge: the newborn metabolic screening, hearing screen and pulse oximetry screening.

 - The Newborn Metabolic screening is completed after your baby is 24 hours old.
-It tests for 28 metabolic disorders that could have serious consequences if not identified early.
-This test involves collecting a small blood sample, obtained by pricking the baby's foot.
+It tests for more than 30 metabolic disorders that could have serious consequences if not identified early.
+This test involves collecting a small blood sample from your baby's foot.
 This screening is required by Georgia law and is performed by trained hospital staff and processed by an approved state laboratory.
 The results of this screening are provided to the doctor you have chosen to provide care for your baby after discharge.

 - The Newborn Hearing screening is completed by trained hospital staff during your baby's stay.
 The screening is not uncomfortable for the infant, takes only a short time and allows for early treatment if hearing loss is found.
 Early treatment can improve your baby's language and brain development.
 There are many reasons why your baby may not “pass" the first screening.
 If this happens, our staff will assist in coordinating follow-up testing.

 What medications will my baby receive before leaving the hospital?

 Your baby will be administered two medications after the Magic Hour: vitamin K and erythromycin eye ointment.
 Both are required by law.

 The vitamin K injection is administered to prevent vitamin K deficiency bleeding disorder.
 Providing the necessary amount of vitamin K will help your baby's blood to clot appropriately until his or her body can process the vitamin on its own.